jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Young Umbral Dragon.md

 RacialMods:
 Languages: Abyssal, Common, Draconic, Undercommon
 SQ: ghost bane, umbral scion
+SpecialAbilities:
+  Breath Weapon (Su): >
+    Although it deals negative energy damage, an umbral dragon's breath weapon does not heal undead creatures.
+  Create Shadows (Su): >
-SpecialAbilities: Breath Weapon (Su) Although it deals negative energy damage, an umbral dragon's breath weapon does not heal undead creatures.
-Create Shadows (Su) Any creature slain by an ancient or older umbral dragon rises as a shadow (if 8 HD or less) or greater shadow (if above 8 HD) under the umbral dragon's control 1d4 rounds later.
-Energy Drain (Su) A great wyrm umbral dragon deals 1 negative level with each successful bite or claw attack (1 level, DC 32).
-Ghost Bane (Su) A young or older umbral dragon's physical attacks deal damage to incorporeal creatures normally.
-Umbral Scion (Ex) Umbral dragons have negative energy affinity and are immune to energy drain and death effects.
-Shadow Breath (Su) Three times per day, an adult or older umbral dragon can breathe a cone of shadows.
+    Any creature slain by an ancient or older umbral dragon rises as a shadow (if 8 HD or less) or greater shadow (if above 8 HD) under the umbral dragon's control 1d4 rounds later.
+  Energy Drain (Su): >
+    A great wyrm umbral dragon deals 1 negative level with each successful bite or claw attack (1 level, DC 32).
+  Ghost Bane (Su): >
+    A young or older umbral dragon's physical attacks deal damage to incorporeal creatures normally.
+  Umbral Scion (Ex): >
+    Umbral dragons have negative energy affinity and are immune to energy drain and death effects.
+  Shadow Breath (Su): >
+    Three times per day, an adult or older umbral dragon can breathe a cone of shadows.
 Creatures who fail a Fortitude save are blinded for 1d4 rounds and take 1 point of Str drain per age category possessed by the dragon.
 A successful save negates the blindness and reduces Str drain to 1d4 points.
+  Spell-Like Abilities (Sp): >
-Spell-Like Abilities (Sp) An umbral dragon gains the following spell-like abilities, usable at will (unless indicated otherwise) on reaching the listed age category.
+    An umbral dragon gains the following spell-like abilities, usable at will (unless indicated otherwise) on reaching the listed age category.
 Young-darkness; Juvenile- vampiric touch; Adult-shadow walk; Old-project image; Ancient-finger of death (3/day), Great wyrm-shades.
 SpellsKnown: Spells Known (CL 1st; concentration +4)  1st (4/day)-inflict light wounds (DC 14), shield  0 (at will)-bleed (DC 13), detect magic, detect poison, read magic
 SpellsPrepared:
 SpellDomains: